Adroiti/docs-for-code-review-tools/tfsec/aws-elastic-search-encrypt-replication-group.md

-Pattern: Unencrypted Elasticache Replication Group
+Pattern: Unencrypted ElastiCache replication group

 Issue: -

 ## Description

-You should ensure your Elasticache data is encrypted at rest to help prevent sensitive information from being read by unauthorised users.
+You should ensure your ElastiCache data is encrypted at rest to help prevent sensitive information from being read by unauthorised users.

 **Resolution**: Enable encryption for replication group.